skatejs/skatejs/README.md

 2. `events` are set up
 3. `properties` are defined
 4. `created` is invoked
-5. `renderer` is invoked with the result of `render` to stamp out the component's structure
+5. `render` is invoked to render an HTML structure to the component
 6. `properties` are initialised
 7. `ready` is invoked
 8. `attached` is invoked when added to the document (or if already in the document)